-Study plan for MAMN-MAB Applied and Computational Mathematics, Master's, 2 years, fall 2020
+Study plan for MAMN-MAB Applied and Computational Mathematics, Master's, 2 years, spring 2023

 Autumn and spring.
 This program is only open for applicants residing in Norway and for Nordic and EU citizens.